-I Came across another (as usual) great post from copyblogger about headline writing.
+I came across another (as usual) great post from a copy blogger about headline writing.
 I have to say this is an area where I have problems starting in both my posts and my articles.
 Mine always seem boring.
-A piece of advice I got recently was write your headlines like a ‘thriller writer’.
+A piece of advice I got recently was to write your headlines like a ‘thriller writer’.

 He lists 12 things to do when writing headlines:

 - Stand out – Look at what other Blogger and article writers are doing in your niche.
-I they are writing mainly short pieces do a long piece and vice versa.
+They are writing mainly short pieces do a long piece and vice versa.
 Or mix it up.

 - Avoid being clever – Clear, direct headlines beat clever funny ones every time.

 - Be satisfied – Is your headline smacking of desperate attention or does it command attention.
 Aim for the latter.
 Your formatting is also crucial.

 - Think about your readers – Always craft your headline around what your readers are interested in.
 This should be based on know the topics your readers are interested in.

 - Remember your peers – If you want to get links you have to impress other bloggers operating in your niche.
 After thinking about your readers consider your peers.